Identification and Estimation of Joint Potential Outcome Distributions from a Single Study: Discussion and Future Work

 In specifying the dimension and level of flexibility of $g(v;\beta)$ and $h(v;\beta)$, there will be a tradeoff between high variance and model mis-specification error for high dimensional and/or flexible choices and bias from violation of Assumption \ref{assumption:v-s-ci} for low dimensional or inflexible choices.
 A promising strategy could be to use a spline expansion of a prognostic score $\hat{P}(Y(0)=1|V/S)$ for $V_S$.
 This was the approach we took in our real data application in Section \ref{sec:application}.
-The entire issue of model selection requires more investigation.
+The entire issue of model selection requires more investigation and ties in with the selection of the number of levels of $S$.

-Another important and seemingly fairly straightforward direction of future work is to develop formal sensitivity analysis.
-Based on our experience, we believe that most covariates would only weakly violate the conditional independence assumptions.
-Therefore, if the estimator is not very sensitive to small violations, it might enjoy wide applicability, but this must be investigated.
-One simple approach to sensitivity analysis would be to define sensitivity parameters $\{\gamma_{sy}:s\in\mathcal{S},y\in\{0,1\}\}$ where $\gamma_{sy}$ represents the difference $P(Y(1)=1|Y(0)=y,S=s)-P(Y(1)=1|Y(0)=y)$, i.e. the magnitude of violation of Assumption \ref{assumption:s-ci}.
-With these sensitivity parameters specified and therefore known, the identification formula (\ref{eq:id1}) with $P(Y(1)=1|Y(0)=y)+\gamma_{sy}$ in place of $P(Y(1)=1|Y(0)=y)$ would still lead to identification of $P(Y(1)=1|Y(0)=y)$ and estimators could be modified accordingly.
-Researchers could then assess how conclusions change as $\gamma_{sy}$ varies over a plausible range.

 Fitting the estimators into a Bayesian framework would also be desirable.
 A Bayesian approach could further facilitate bias analysis and enable quantities such as probability of causation to enter into formal decision analyses.